 An unusual mortality event for both gray seals and harbor seals along the Northeast Coast was declared from 2018 to 2020 due to elevated mortalities in both species.
 The likely cause of this unusual mortality event was infectious disease, with the main pathogen being phocine distemper virus (National Marine Fisheries Service, 2022a).
 Seals of both species were showing clinical signs of the virus; stranding as far south as Virginia, although not in elevated numbers.
-This unusual mortality event was declared in June 2022 for both species in the northeast due to the pathogen avian influenza (HPAI) H5N1 was closed in July 2022 (National Marine Fisheries Service, 2024e).
+This unusual mortality event was non-active as of 2021 and closure is pending.
+A second unusual mortality event was declared in June 2022 for both species in the northeast due to the pathogen avian influenza (HPAI) H5N1 was closed in July 2022 (National Marine Fisheries Service, 2024e).